yokolet/frosted-pebble/_posts/2023-02-07-datomic-quick-start-in-2023.md

 You should have the Datomic license key emailed when you registered yourself at my.datomic.com.
 The email has `license-key=[long-long-six-line-or-so-text key]` in its body part.
-You may copy paste the email text to the config file.
+You may copy-paste the email text to the config file.
 You might want to open the attachment to copy/paste.
 Both are the same.